GirZ0n/SPBU-Homework-4/README.md

 # SPBU-Homework-4
-Here you can find conditions and solutions to problems for the fourth semester
+Here you can find conditions and solutions to problems for the fourth semester.

 ## Navigation menu
 * [Semester №1](https://github.com/GirZ0n/SPBU-Homework-1)